-• The Name DNS query option allows specification of a rule for name queries.
-Use the If the queried name matches entry to specify a corresponding DNS name (name of a host in the domain).
+• Match DNS query name rule - it is necessary to specify a corresponding DNS name (name of a host in the domain).

 It is usually desirable to forward queries to entire domains rather than to specific names.
-Specification of a domain name may therefore contain \ wildcard symbol (asterisk - substitutes any number of characters) and/or ? (question mark - substitutes a single character).
+Specification of a domain name may therefore contain wildcard symbol (asterisk - substitutes any number of characters) and/or ? (question mark - substitutes a single character).
 The rule will be applied to all names matching with the string (hosts, domains, etc.).